block42-blockchain-company/brotocol-token-contracts/scripts/deploy/README.md

 ADMIN_ADDRESS="terra1..."
 ```

-For local development this will be enough
+For local development this will be enough, you can use any address for `ADMIN_ADDRESS`
 ```env
 CHAINID=localterra
 ADMIN_ADDRESS="terra1..."